Bozo the Clown: Creation and history

 The character was created by Alan W. Livingston, and portrayed by Pinto Colvig for a children's storytelling record album and illustrated read-along book set in 1946.
 He became popular and served as the mascot for Capitol Records.

 The character first appeared on US television in 1949 portrayed by Colvig.
 After the creative rights to Bozo were purchased by Larry Harmon in 1957, the character became a common franchise across the United States, with local television stations producing their own Bozo shows featuring the character.
 Harmon bought out his business partners in 1965 and produced Bozo's Big Top for syndication to local television markets not producing their own Bozo shows in 1966, while Chicago's Bozo's Circus, which premiered in 1960, went national via cable and satellite in 1978.

 Bozo also appeared in a 1958–1962 animated series, Bozo: The World's Most Famous Clown, with Harmon providing the voice of Bozo.

 Performers who have portrayed Bozo, aside from Colvig and Harmon, include Syd Saylor (1950s on KTTV), Bob McNea (1959-1966), Earl Frank Cady (WJRT-TV, 1967-), Willard Scott (1959–1962), Frank Avruch (1959–1970), Bob Bell (1960–1984), and Joey D'Auria (1984–2001).
 Bozo TV shows were also produced in other countries including Mexico, Brazil, Greece, Australia, and Thailand.

 David Arquette purchased the rights to the Bozo the Clown character from Larry Harmon Pictures in 2021.
+Arquette added a multiracial female counterpart to the cast, Jozo Bozo, in 2022.